-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0001 per share SMFR The Nasdaq Global Select Market Warrants to purchase one share of Class A common stock, each at an exercise price of SMFRW The Nasdaq Global Select Market \$11 50 per share
+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0001 per share SMFR The Nasdaq Global Select Market Warrants to purchase one share of Class A common stock, each at an exercise price of \$11.50 per share SMFRW The Nasdaq Global Select Market

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No O

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
 Yes x No 0

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes X No 0

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer Non-accelerated filer
+Large accelerated filer

+0

+Accelerated filer

+0

+Non-accelerated filer

+X

+Smaller reporting company

+X

-Accelerated filer Smaller reporting company Emerging growth company
+Emerging growth company X